 We hand cut each stalk of kō, press it into fresh sugarcane juice, ferment it using a special yeast and distill it in a hand-made, copper alembic pot still.
 This is slow, careful process makes delicious and flavorful rum showcases the magnificence of the kō.

-Enjoy it neat or quietly, with a splash of simple syrup and squeeze of lime.FACT SHEET
+Enjoy it neat or quietly, with a splash of simple syrup and squeeze of lime.BUY NOW

 A blend of aged rums that delivers suberb depth, balance and character.

 We blend three carefully-selected, variously-aged rums from around the world, meticulously considering how each contributes to the foundation, body and accents, until the blend is unmistakably nanea (fascinating).
 This should be enjoyed naked or in a classic cocktail.